 As you can see, mental health is a significant issue in the workplace, yet is still a taboo.
 This needs to change.

 Legally, organisations’ employees have to complete compliance training, many which are health and safety courses.
 Though mental health courses aren’t a legal requirement, many believe they should be, as it is important that employees are aware of the impact of poor mental health, what signs to look out for in themselves and colleagues and what they can do to help and support each other.
 Including this training will not only increase awareness but also help make conversations about mental health easier as it will help remove the stigma – a stigma which is still strong, as shown by the some of the stats above.

-There are numerous reasons which can cause mental health problems to develop at work.
-They could be developed by circumstances at work, such as stress, deadlines, time management, bullying and poor management.
-Or there can be circumstances outside of work, such as bereavement, divorce, a new baby, financial issues, or loneliness, which can spill over into work.
+There are numerous reasons why mental health problems can develop at work.
+They could be due to circumstances at work, such as stress, deadlines, time management, bullying and poor management.
+Or there can be circumstances outside of work, such as bereavement, divorce, a new baby, financial issues, or loneliness, which can then spill over into work.

 There are a number of ways in which you can help support mental health in the workplace.

 A combination of training and resources will help increase mental health awareness throughout the company, as well as ensuring the development of confidence and skills required to approach and support someone.
 Not all employees will need the same level of training though.
 Some will only require a basic awareness course, but employees such as managers will also benefit from training in communication skills, which are vital when it comes to discussing mental health.
 These could include skills such as active listening, communication, dealing with conflict and having difficult conversations.